mbrostami/consistenthash/README.md

-# Consistent Hash
+# Consistent Hashing
 A Go library that implements Consistent Hashing
+This package is implemented based on  [golang/groupcache](https://github.com/golang/groupcache) package with some improvements

 Definitions in this README:
-`node`: Refers to key which is going to be stored in hash ring or hash table
+`node`: Refers to the key which is going to be stored in the hash ring or hash table
-`rkey`: Refers to the request hash which is not going to be stored, it used to find the upper closest node in hash ring to the rkey
+`rKey`: Refers to the request hash which is not going to be stored, it's used to find the upper closest node in the hash ring to the rKey

-This package is implemented based on  github.com/golang/groupcache/consistenthash package but with some changes:
+### Improvements:
-- `Remove` function added - O(n) to sort and remove node from hash ring
+- `Remove` function added - sort and remove a node from the hash ring
 - int hashes replaced with uint32
 - Number of replicas is now configurable while adding new node
-**Note**: This is useful when capacity is not the same in all nodes
+**Note**: This is useful when capacity is not the same for all nodes

 # Usage